puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

   }
 }
 ```

-To prevent conflicts between the application already specified in your role,
-remove the existing node definition blocks for

 The syntax for declaring an application is similar to that of a class or
 resource.
 The `db_user` and `db_password` parameters are set as usual.